eclab/grains/scope/README.md

 Scope uses the Arduino IDE's Serial Plotter functionality.
 Do the following:

-0. Attach your GRAINS to your laptop
+1. Attach your GRAINS to your laptop
-1. Fire up the Arduino IDE
+2. Fire up the Arduino IDE
+3. Select the USB Port
-3. Call up the Serial Plotter (it's under the Tools menu)
+4. Call up the Serial Plotter (it's under the Tools menu)
-4. Set the Baud Rate to 250000
+5. Set the Baud Rate to 250000
-5. Watch in wonder!
+6. Watch in wonder!

 You change the rate of the oscilloscope by turning POT 3.
 At 0, it's fast enough to display low VCO waves at audio rates.